Liver Cancer Overview

 What is liver cancer?

-The liver is a large organ that lies behind the ribs on the right side of your body under your lungs.
-It helps break down and store nutrients such as sugars, starch, fats, and proteins.
+The liver is a large organ that's behind your ribs on the right side of your body.
+It's just under your lungs.
+It helps break down and store nutrients, like sugars, starch, fats, and proteins.
 It also makes clotting factors that keep you from bleeding.
-One of the liver’s key jobs is to filter out toxins in the blood.
+One of the liver’s key jobs is to filter toxins out of your blood.

 Who is at risk for liver cancer?